arcanecode/PowerShell/Eric_Ligmans_Microsoft_eBook_Giveaway_Revised_Download_Script.md

 Every year, Eric Ligman, director of Sales Excellence for Microsoft, creates a blogpost in which he gives away tons of FREE Microsoft eBooks.
+This year has 361 in the list.

 You name it, it’s in the list.
 SQL Server, Azure, PowerShell, .NET, BizTalk, SharePoint, Windows Server, and more.
 You can find Eric’s post at: